lexjansen/cdisc-core-sas/cdisc-rules-engine/resources/schema/Operations.md

   }
   ```

+## dataset_names

+Returns a list of the submitted dataset filenames in all uppercase

+ex. if TS.xpt, AE.xpt, EC.xpt, and SUPPEC.xpt are submitted -> [TS, AE, EC, SUPPEC] will be returned

 ## distinct

 Get a distinct list of values for the given `name`.
 If a `group` list is specified, the distinct value list will be grouped by the variables within `group`.

+If `group` is provided, `group_aliases` may also be provided to assign new grouping variable names so that results grouped by the values in one set of grouping variables can be merged onto a dataset according to the same grouping value(s) stored in different set of grouping variables.
+When both `group` and `group_aliases` are provided, columns are renamed according to corresponding list position (i.e., the 1st column in `group` is renamed to the 1st column in `group_aliases`, etc.).
+If there are more columns listed in `group` than in `group_aliases`, only the `group` columns with corresponding `group_aliases` columns will be renamed.
+If there are more columns listed in `group_aliases` than in `group`, the extra column names in `group_aliases` will be ignored.
+See [record_count](#record_count) for an example of the use of `group_aliases`.

 ```yaml
 Check: